lkoepsel/microserver/README.md

 Used the combination of templates and variables to refactor the server program and webpages to be far more simple.
 The *microdot* *POST* can return an array of values, as compared to each value labeled separately. (*I missed this early on.*) Therefore, I'm able to use an array on getting the values and printing the values, simplifying the code.

 Simplifying the code makes a signficant difference in three areas, easier to maintain, 20% smaller in size and much easier to expand.
 This is the value in performing that "*one more iteration in factoring the code*".

+### Time Test
+I wanted to explore response times, so I created a set of files which end in *"-tt"* (time_test):
+* files_tt.txt - the mpbuild manifest for creating the application on a Pico
+* light_leds_tt.py - main Pico MicroPython program which measures and reports the time between a start and stop click
+* indext_tt.html - index.html which handles the start/stop and time reporting
+* set_pico_tt.py - desktop Python program to test response rates

+This set of programs is an interim step in measuring response.
+It demonstrates how to measure time between clicks, whether the clicks are from a browser or automated via *set_pico_tt*.
+The next step will be to allow for running the program for tens or hundreds of iterations and examine variance between response times vs. time between clicks.

 ## Additional Files Required
 ### secrets.py